arungudelli/python.shiksha/content/en/problems/Unique-Number-of-Occurrences-python.md

 ---
 title: "2 ways to solve Unique Number of Occurrences Problem in Python"
-description: "Given an array of integers arr, return true if the number of occurrences of each value in the array is unique, or false otherwise."
+description: "Given an array of integers, Write a python function to check if the number of occurrences each element in the array is unique.
+If they are unique return true, or else return false."
 lead: ""
 date: 2023-02-22T14:40:56+01:00
 lastmod: 2023-02-22T14:40:56+01:00
-draft: true
+draft: false
 images: []
 type: docs
-weight: 2
+author: "tribhuvan"
 ---

 In this Tutorial we will write a `Python` program to check unique number of occurrences in a Python array.